Eugenewlf/TaskManagerApp/readme.md

 Task Name
 Task Description
 Due Date
-Task Name and Task Description are mandatory, and Due Date is optional.

 The create operation is a POST request, and all information is in the body of the request.